 - bulk-size (mandatory): Defines the bulk size in number of documents. - ingest-percentage (optional, defaults to 100): A number between (0, 100] that defines how much of the document corpus will be bulk-indexed. - corpora (optional): A list of document corpus names that should be targeted by this bulk-index operation.

 Only needed if the corpora section contains more than one document corpus and you don't want to index all of them with this operation. - indices (optional): A list of index names that defines which indices should be used by this bulk-index operation.
 Rally will then only select the documents files that have a matching target-index specified. - batch-size (optional): Defines how many documents Rally will read at once.
-This is an expert setting and only meant to avoid accidental bottlenecks for very small bulk sizes (e.g. if you want to benchmark with a bulk-size of 1, you should set batch-size higher).

-- pipeline (optional): Defines the name of an (existing) ingest pipeline that should be used (only supported from Elasticsearch 5.0). - conflicts (optional): Type of index conflicts to simulate.
-If not specified, no conflicts will be simulated.
-Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id). - conflict-probability (optional, defaults to 25 percent): A number between (0, 100] that defines how many of the documents will get replaced. - on-conflict (optional, defaults to index): Determines whether Rally should use the action index or update on id conflicts. - detailed-results (optional, defaults to false): Records more detailed meta-data for bulk requests.
+This is an expert setting and only meant to avoid accidental bottlenecks for very small bulk sizes (e.g. if you want to benchmark with a bulk-size of 1, you should set batch-size higher). - pipeline (optional): Defines the name of an (existing) ingest pipeline that should be used (only supported from Elasticsearch 5.0). - conflicts (optional): Type of index conflicts to simulate.
+If not specified, no conflicts will be simulated (also read below on how to use external index ids with no conflicts).
+Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id). - conflict-probability (optional, defaults to 25 percent): A number between [0, 100] that defines how many of the documents will get replaced.
+Combining conflicts=sequential and conflict-probability=0 makes Rally generate index ids by itself, instead of relying on Elasticsearch's automatic id generation. - on-conflict (optional, defaults to index): Determines whether Rally should use the action index or update on id conflicts. - recency (optional, defaults to 0): A number between [0,1] indicating whether to bias conflicting ids towards more recent ids (recency towards 1) or whether to consider all ids for id conflicts (recency towards 0).
+See the diagram below for details. - detailed-results (optional, defaults to false): Records more detailed meta-data for bulk requests.
 As it analyzes the corresponding bulk response in more detail, this might incur additional overhead which can skew measurement results.